 For the most up to date listing of available scholarships, please visit SF State Financial Aid.

-Kyle Campbell Whitham McLeod, a 22 year old African-American senior at San Francisco State University, died in 2007 from injuries sustained in a fall.
+Kyle Campbell Whitham McLeod, a 22 year old African-American senior at San Francisco State University, passed away in 2007 from injuries sustained in a fall.

 Kyle loved reading, music of all kinds, and history, particularly Latin American history.
 He made fast and deep friendships, often introducing his friends to classic rock, blues, or reggae music or to books by his favorite authors.
 He was sensitive to the plight of others, whether friends in need or the homeless he met in the streets of San Francisco.

 Kyle often spoke in anger at the continuing rise in California State University fees, aware that he had family able to help him while others struggled to stay in school.
 In memory of Kyle McLeod, each year a SF State junior in good standing, majoring in Latin American History, whose values reflect concern for the others, is awarded a partial scholarship which the awardee may use to lower his or her fees in the next year.

 Each year, we award the Kyle Campbell Whitham McLeod Scholarship in Latin American History to a continuing student with an interest in Latin American History, in memory of Kyle McLeod, a former History major at SF State.